-- Kumamoto Castle is still one of Japan’s largest and most complete castles, although it is currently closed to the public following extensive damage during the recent earthquake.
+- Kumamoto Castle is still one of Japan’s largest and most complete castles, although it is mostly closed to the public following extensive damage due to an earthquake in 2016.
+In summer 2020, an elevated walkway was opened for guests to view the inner castle grounds.
+The interior of the castle’s main keep is scheduled to reopen on April 26, 2021.
 Grounds filled with cherry trees attract many visitors in spring and the reconstructed Honmaru Goten Palace building is beautifully decorated.

-- Kurokawa Onsen Town: Unique in that it is free of the usual hideous concrete monstrosities that often dominate onsen towns in Japan.
+- Kurokawa Onsen Town is unique in that it is free of the usual hideous concrete monstrosities that often dominate onsen towns in Japan.
 Kurokawa is a quiet town with wooden houses, paved streets and incredible riverside outdoor onsen, which offer a rare chance to sink into beautiful Japanese nature.

-- Suizenji Garden was built in the 17th century and reproduces the 53 post towns of the Tokaido Road from Tokyo to Kyoto in miniature including a mini-Mt.
-Fuji and is a very peaceful escape from the city.
+- Suizenji Garden was built in the 17th century and reproduces the 53 post towns of the Tokaido Road from Tokyo to Kyoto in miniature, including a mini Mt.
+Fuji.
+It makes for a peaceful escape from the city.

-Festival: The Great Festival of Fujisaki Hachimangu Shrine, aka the Drunken Horse Festival, requires local teams to guide an ornately dressed horse through the city streets, and the once-controversial cries about Korea have since been dropped.
+The Great Festival of Fujisaki Hachimangu Shrine, aka the Drunken Horse Festival, requires local teams to guide an ornately dressed horse through the city streets.
+Also, the once-controversial cries about Korea have since been dropped.

-Food: If the local specialty of basashi (raw horsemeat) doesn’t tickle your fancy, why not try Kumamoto ramen which features a garlic-based broth and evolved from Chinese tanmen.
+If the local specialty of basashi (raw horse meat) doesn’t tickle your fancy, why not try Kumamoto ramen which features a garlic-based broth and evolved from Chinese tanmen.
 If you’re feeling fancy, try Honmaru gozen: traditional samurai set meals recreated from Edo sketches and available at the Honmaru Palace.

 Oita – 大分県